Wed, Oct 23 2013 12:00 Eastern Daylight Time

 Erin Stellato is a Principal Consultant with SQLskills and lives in Cleveland, OH.
 She has over 15 years of technology experience and has worked with SQL Server since 2003.
 Her areas of interest include internals, performance tuning, and high availability and disaster recovery.

 Erin is a SQL Server MVP and an active member of the SQL Server community.
 She is involved with the Ohio North SQL Server User Group and blogs at SQLskills.com/blogs/erin.
 You can find her on Twitter at @ErinStellato.

 February 22 Noon Eastern

 The DBA Virtual Chapter presentations are recorded.
 On the Meeting Archive page, you will find .WMV files that can be viewed on-line.

 We can always use people to give a talk at one of our bi-monthly events.
 If you are interested in giving a presentation, please send your title, a brief abstract and a brief bio to Sharon Dooley, email@example.com.

-The DBA Virtual Chapter holds two monthly live meeting events on the second Wednesday of every month at noon, Mountain time and on the fourth Wednesday of every month at noon, Eastern time.
+The DBA Virtual Chapter holds two webinars each month.
+The first one is on the second Wednesday at noon, Mountain time and the second one is on the fourth Wednesday at noon, Eastern time.
 These 1 - 1¼ hour presentations include slides, demos and a time for questions and answers.
 The meetings are recorded and archived.

 We thank our sponsor